Oxford International Primary Care Research Leadership Programme

 The Oxford International Primary Care Research Leadership Programme is designed to support aspiring research leaders to explore different aspects of leadership in primary care research and to develop a higher level of strategic operational skills.

 Aimed at post-doctoral researchers, the programme combines theory and practice and enables you to reflect on your own individual research setting.
 The programme supports you to develop personal leadership skills and ways of working which are relevant to your own research career.

 Established primary care research leaders and expert trainers will share their own insights and in-depth knowledge, enabling you to develop a toolbox of practical skills and frameworks to meet the challenges faced by your team and your organisation.
 This will support you to direct and achieve your research goals.

 The programme was instigated in 2006 as part of the Brisbane Initiative and developed to fill an important gap in the professional development of academic primary care researchers.
-Having run successfully for several years, it relaunches in 2020 with a fully updated offering.
+Having run successfully for several years, it relaunched in 2021 with a fully updated offering.

 The programme is delivered over three sequential residential meetings in Oxford, held over a three-year period.